 An initial step in developing a Firm Element program is to analyze a firm's training needs.
-A needs analysis identifies potential training opportunities for the firm's registered persons and serves as a starting point for developing a written training plan.
+A needs analysis is an annual requirement that helps to identify potential training opportunities for the firm's registered persons and serves as a foundation for developing a written training plan.

-When conducting a needs analysis, firms should be as specific as possible.
-A needs analysis should address a firm's products, services it offers and business model, bearing in mind the demographics of its customer base.
-A needs analysis should be well documented and include the various factors considered in identifying the training needs.
-The below is a nonexclusive list of suggested considerations to help a firm perform the needs analysis.
+When conducting a needs analysis, firms should be as detailed as possible.
+A needs analysis should address, among other things, a firm's products and service offerings, business model, and organizational structure while bearing in mind the demographics of its customer base.
+A needs analysis should be well documented and include the various factors considered in identifying the firm's training needs each year.
+The following is a nonexclusive list of suggested considerations to help a firm perform their needs analysis.